shazow/whatsabi/README.md

 //   ...

-// We also have a suite of database loaders for convenience const signatureLookup = new whatsabi.loaders.SamczunSignatureLookup();
+// We also have a suite of database loaders for convenience const signatureLookup = new whatsabi.loaders.OpenChainSignatureLookup();
 console.log(await signatureLookup.loadFunctions("0x06fdde03"));
 // -> ["name()"]);
 console.log(await signatureLookup.loadFunctions("0x46423aa7"));